Skip to main content

 What can I use a personal loan for?

-As the name says, you can use a personal loan for anything you like.
-Since ‘personal’ is a fairly broad definition, you could use the loan for anything, for example moving expenses, renovations and loan consolidation.
-Other common uses include but you can also use it for wedding expenses, vacation, paying off higher interest consumer debt and any unexpected personal costs – really, the sky’s the limit.
+As the name says, you can use a personal loan for anything you like, such as moving expenses, renovations and loan consolidation.
+Other common uses include wedding expenses, vacation, paying off higher interest consumer debt and any unexpected personal costs – really, the sky’s the limit.

 Personal loans can range from $100 to $200,000 with terms varying from six to 60 months (five years).